codebar/tutorials/html/lesson1/tutorial.md

 * the `<img>` tag
 * the `src` attribute, which lets the page know what image we want to view
-* the `alt` attribute, where we describe our image for people who can't see it
+* the `alt` attribute, this provides extra information if it cannot be seen on the webpage for any reason

-Before the main heading of the page, add the following
+In order for us to see this image on the webpage we need to link to the image, this involves telling the webpage where it is and what it is called.
+TBefore the main heading of the page, add the following

 ```html
 <div>